6 Cool Things To Do In McLeod Ganj

 Some people would suggest Naddi (quieter and isolated) or Dharamkot (a compromise between McLeod and Naddi) and the reason for this is because they prefer to stay away from all the buzz.
 Fair enough...

 Even Bhagsu could be a good idea, for a Backpacker's hippie land style, if this the kind of vibe you are looking for.

 The suggestions below are the best of each category in McLeod.

 In any place you decide to stay, I wish you a lovely time ♡

 Mid range: Ram Yoga House: from US$ 38/night

 To save the post on Pinterest, hover over the image and click on the Pin:

 And if you are around Himachal Pradesh, looking for other cool thinks to do, I would recommend you to check it out the Chitkul travel guide 😊

-Check it out other things to do in India:
+Other things to do in India: